 Now let us see how exercises can aid in the complete suppression of affect.
 Those who know the strength of deep-seated habit also know that self-control and perseverance are required in order to break it.
 Affects can be regarded in the same category as deep-rooted habits.
 The more persevering and patient one's disposition in general, the more efficient it is in specific cases in overcoming an inclination or bad habit.
-Thus, all exercises that teach children self-control, that make...
-[Sulzer, quoted in Rutschky]
+Thus, all exercises that teach children self-control, that make them patient and persevering, aid in the suppression of inclinations.
+For this reason, all exercises of this sort deserve special attention in the education of children and are to be regarded as one of its most important elements even though they are almost universally ignored.